 Use a CRM

-Regardless of the depth of research you do on these prospects, you want to make sure that you capture the information you find about these prospects in a way that can be leveraged across your organization.
+Regardless of the depth of research you do, you want to capture the information you find about these prospects in a way that can be leveraged across your organization.
 If you’re putting your prospects into a spreadsheet on your desktop, no one else can help you work the leads.
 Working as team to nurture prospects is much more efficient.

 To make the best use of your team’s time, you’ll want to make sure that you’re utilizing some type of CRM for tracking and sharing this type of information.
 As you learn more about these prospects and enter newly-found information into your database, make sure to save it for others to utilize.